heli3939/Felynes-Kitchen/README.md

   Casual to mid-core players, especially teens and young adults who enjoy cozy, lighthearted platformers, cooking games, and animal-themed characters.
 Accessible enough for casual play but with replayability for more engaged players.

 - **Unique Selling Points (USPs)**
-  - **Miniature Perspective:** Everyday kitchen objects become massive obstacles from Felyne’s tiny viewpoint.
+  - **Miniature Perspective:** Contrast between "enlarged" everyday kitchen objects and ingredients and shrunk Felyne’s model.
-  - **Platforming + Cooking Fusion:** Jumping challenges merge with ingredient collection and interactive cooking QTEs.
+  - **Platforming + Cooking Fusion:** Jumping challenges (with obstacles and hazard) and ingredient collection and interactive cooking QTEs.
   - **Multiple Endings:** Success or failure in baking leads to a Happy End or Bad End, increasing replay value.

 ---